The POCITYF and Sharing Cities projects present their approaches in making historical cities more sustainable

 - Open discussion and comments

 Dr. Ceciel Nieuwenhout is a postdoc researcher at the University of Groningen Centre of Energy Law and Sustainability.
 She has written a dissertation on the legal framework of offshore electricity cables and she is currently involved in research on the legal perspective of the energy transition in the built environment.
-In this context, she also works on the legal and regulatory framework for the POCITYF project.
+In this context, she also works on the legal and regulatory framework for the POCITYF project (she recently published a report on “Building & Grid Retrofit Regulatory Framework”).
 Next to her work as researcher, Nieuwenhout is also an elected member of the City Council of Groningen for the green party.

 Eduardo Silva is graduated in Environmental Engineering and a project manager at Lisboa E-Nova, the Lisbon’s Energy and Environmental Agency.
 He holds a diversified career related to sustainability management, having more than 15 years’ experience on projects coordination within national and international funding programs.
 During the last years, he has been managing the implementation activities related to the Sharing Cities technological solutions, across the three Lighthouse Cities of the Programme – London, Lisbon and Milan – with relevance to deep energy building retrofit practices, energy management systems development, a portfolio of inter-connected electric mobility initiatives and to the re-purposed cities’ lamppost infrastructure in a way that can trigger and deliver additional integrated ‘smart’ services.
 This provided him with the opportunity to work in the forefront of the Smart City technology development, and ensure their application to people’s everyday life.